vuxcode/pr1-project-Livraan/time-report.md

  - 2021-11-15, Worked for 1 hour
  - At the lesson i worked with the restart button and got some help making it work as expected.
 Then after that I did some CSS to make it look better.

+ - 2021-11-25, Worked for 40 minutes
+ - I coded in the rest of the questions with the answer + the right answer.
+Tested the quiz a few times and it works as expected.